A T Still University of Health Sciences

 Kirksville College of Osteopathic Medicine

-The foundational osteopathic medical school, evolving from the world's first, American School of Osteopathy.
+The foundational and primary osteopathic medical school, tracing its origins to the 1892 American School of Osteopathy, the world's first.

 College of Graduate Health Sciences (ATSU-CGHS)

-Opened in 1999, offering advanced studies in various health sciences disciplines.
+Established in 1999, offering advanced studies and graduate programs in various health science fields.

 Missouri School of Dentistry & Oral Health (ATSU-MOSDOH)